-SERVICE DESCRIPTION HUB Darwin Entertainment Centre and Darwin Amphitheatre Fund and monitor the delivery of cultural outcomes through programming undertaken by Darwin Entertainment Centre and the Darwin Amphitheatre Community Digital Innovation Deliver a Smart Darwin Action Plan 2030 to advance Darwin as a smart city Innovation Economic Development Manage and implement City of Darwin's Economic Development Strategy to influence and drive economic growth Innovation Emergency Planning and Response Provide an overarching business approach to Emergency Planning and Response covering natural disasters, critical events, business continuity and security management Corporate Engagement Manage City of Darwin's community engagement program to position Elected Members to confidently make decisions with a clear understanding of community and stakeholder issue and sentiment Office of the Lord Mayor and CEO Events Manage and deliver City of Darwin's event program and support events that engage locals and attract visitors through advice and permits Innovation Family and Children Services Enhance the wellbeing of children and their families by providing family and children's services and programs Community inance Provide financial services and oversight in relation to Financial and Budgetary planning and management.
+SERVICE DESCRIPTION HUB Darwin Entertainment Centre and Darwin Amphitheatre tertainment Darwin Entertainment Centre and the Darwin Amphitheatre ntre and the Darwin Amphitheatr Digital Innovation Deliver a Smart Darwin Action Plan 2030 to advance Darwin as a smart city Innovation Economic Development Manage and implement City of Darwin's Economic Development Strategy to influence and drive economic growth Innovation Emergency Planning and Response Provide an overarching business approach to Emergency Planning and Response covering natural disasters, critical events, business continuity and security management Corporate Engagement Manage City of Darwin's community engagement program to position Elected Members to confidently make decisions with a clear understanding of community and stakeholder issue and sentiment Events Manage and deliver City of Darwin's event program and support events that engage locals and attract visitors through advice and permits amily and Children Services Enhance the wellbeing of children and their families by providing family and children's services and programs Community -inance Provide financial services and oversight in relation to Financial and Budgetary planning and management.
 Ensure appropriate systems are in place to enable Council to make informed decisions and meet strategic directions and community expectations.
 Corporate Provide financial oversight and guidance in relation to revenue strategy, analysis, reporting, and performance.
 Human Resource Services Provide Human Resource Services, oversight, and expertise to assist in the management of City of Darwin's workforce.
 Including: employee recruitment, management, learning and development and payroll services Corporate Information Communication and Technology Manage the provision of City of Darwin's software and hardware technology including internal customer support, cybersecurity, network infrastructure and external facing ICT services.
-Corporate nternational Relations Develop City of Darwin's international relations program to strengthen cultural ties, leverage business growth and economic development opportunities for the city Innovation ibraries Manage libraries and deliver services that promote and support the lifelong learning, culture and wellbeing needs of our community Marketing and Communications Parks and Reserves Provide and maintain City of Darwin's open spaces, including parks, reserves, and recreational spaces in accordance with Asset Management Plans Community Procurement Provide a strategic procurement and contract management framework that ensures transparent, equitable and value driven expenditure Property Manage and oversee Council land and property holdings Innovation
+Corporate International Relations Develop City of Darwin's international relations program to strengthen cultural ties, leverage business growth and economic development opportunities for the city Innovation ibraries Manage libraries and deliver services that promote and support the lifelong learning, culture and wellbeing needs of our community Marketing and Communications Parks and Reserves Provide and maintain City of Darwin's open spaces, including parks, reserves, and recreational Commispaces in accordance with Asset Management Plans Procurement Provide a strategic procurement and contract management framework that ensures Corp transparent, equitable and value driven expenditure Property Manage and oversee Council land and property holdings Innovation